March 3, 2017

 Sam Evans of Melange

 Melange.
 Nigel Smith ’19 and hometown friend Samuel Evans sought to heal political and social divisions through a “unity company.”
-The duo founded Melange to market clothing that reaches across cultural and racial divides, such as ponchos inspired by Native American patterns, westernized clothing made up of African garments and other casual, business and sportswear.
+The duo founded Melange to market casual, active and sportswear that reaches across cultural and racial divides, uniting individuals under the common umbrella of fashion.
 They also plan to bring their brand to diversity conferences and even to organize and present diversity programming.

 Mentor Raymond Bryan, a financial and wealth-management advisor with Janney Montgomery Scott, is also a board leader for the Adult and Senior Center of Saratoga and for the Exchange/Orchard Project, supporting innovative artists around the world.

 Fries First.
 Weston Stewart-Tennes ’17 believes that as popular as French fries are, they have even more potential.
 Noting the rise of poutine and carne asada fries, he plans to test new recipes at music festivals, farmers’ markets and college campuses and eventually open restaurants.
 His survey data shows that “the market for this product is clearly there, as the millennial generation has shown a keen interest in both the fast-casual space and anything french-fry-related.”
 Los Angeles is his first target market.

 Mentor Tal Chitayat ’03 is co-founder and CEO of Full Circle Home, whose storage, cleaning and other products are designed for style, function and sustainability.
 He has expertise in product development, supply chain management and manufacturing.